 - Spread rate: This is an amount that the insurance company subtracts from any index growth you’re participating in.
 For example, if you have a spread rate of 2%, an index growth of 8% would result in a maximum of 6% being credited to your account.

 - Floor rate: Instead of limiting gains, this rate limits losses.
 Typically the floor is set at 0%, meaning that 0% is the lowest interest rate that can be credited to your account.
 This is an important feature if the underlying market index performance has a negative return.

 These features may work in tandem with each other to modify the interest credited to the cash value.
 For example, a high participation rate might suggest the potential for significant gains, but if there’s a low cap or a large spread, those gains will ultimately be limited.
 Likewise, a high participation rate helps only after the index passes your threshold rate (if any).

 The limitations above make it possible for insurance companies to offer potential growth while providing protection against market losses.
 It’s critical to acknowledge that there’s no free lunch with any financial product, and with that understanding, you can decide what’s best for your money.

 Depending on your needs, other forms of insurance might serve you better.

 A standard universal life insurance policy is similar to IUL without the index-linked investment component.
-Your earnings may depend on the insurance company’s investment performance, and you can’t know exactly how much you’ll receive over the years, though policies will have a minimum guaranteed interest rate, such as 2%.
+Your earnings may depend on the current crediting interest rate offered by the insurance company, and you can’t know exactly how much you’ll receive over the years, though policies will have a minimum guaranteed interest rate, such as 2%.
 As with IUL, premium payments are flexible, but you need to pay enough to keep the policy in force.